cgrates/cgrates/docs/tutorial.rst

 1001 -> 1002
 ~~~~~~~~~~~~

-Since the user 1001 is marked as *prepaid* inside the telecom switch, calling between 1001 and 1002 should generate pre-auth and prepaid debits which can be checked with *get_account* command integrated within *cgr-console* tool.
+Since the user 1001 is marked as *prepaid* inside the telecom switch, calling between 1001 and 1002 should generate pre-auth and prepaid debits which can be checked with *accounts* command integrated within *cgr-console* tool.
 Charging will be done based on time of day as described in the tariff plan definition above.

 .. note::